MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

 1. When you've saved the knowledge store, in the **use in an agent** drop-down list, select your HR agent.

-    The agent is opened in the agent playground, with the knowedge store attached.
+    The agent is opened in the agent playground, with the knowledge store attached.

 1. In the chat pane, enter the following query: